jehrensb/Teaching-HEIGVD-RES-2021-EE/README_EE.md

 ## Upcoming deadlines

-* Saturday **May 8, at 23h**: submit the SMTP lab results
+* Saturday **June 5, at 23h**: submit the Web Infrastructure lab results
   * You work in pairs
-  * You have 3 lab sessions to do the job, BUT we strongly advise you to give it a push and to do (mot of) it this week
+  * You will have 4 lab sections and 2 course session to work in this lab.
- * Starting next week, we continue with HTTP and Docker, so it will be more comfortable if you put it behind you.
-* **Tuesday, April 27 and Tuesday, May 4**, I will not give a live lecture.
-A lot of video content was produced last year to introduce 2 key topics: HTTP and Docker.
-You will consume this content during these sessions and make sure that you.
-* Pay **very close attention** to these videos.
-Make sure that you run the experiments and practical steps yourself.
-Take notes.
-In the **next written test**, you will very likely have to solve challenges with Docker (on your machine).
-You must be able to read and write complete HTTP requests on paper and in a program.
+* **Tuesday, May 25th**, second written test.
+SMTP and HTTP protocols (slides, videos and lecture notes) and docker (videos).
+The "Web Infrastructures" slides and lecture notes are not part of the test.

 ## Tentative schedule